- Work Order Management

 Providing comprehensive, accurate land surveys for legal purposes is a thorough process that usually involves an engineer’s final stamp of approval.
 Before a land survey is produced, research on the property’s history which typically includes a collection of legal details is thoroughly conducted.
 Then, a field technician is sent to the jobsite for assessment.
 Field service management software is used to dispatch the right land measurement professional, to the right worksite, with the right tools to evaluate the piece of land.

 Streamlining field service activities to increase mobile team productivity ultimately enables more accurate survey drafting results.
-And, using field service software to do it, helps land surveying companies keep up with the numerous service requests they receive.
+And, using rental equipment software to do it, helps land surveying companies keep up with the numerous service requests they receive.

 There are various reasons to require a survey on a property, however some primary examples for land surveying operations include: